Updated: April 10, 2026

 Default Communication Device

-This device is used specifically by communication apps — Microsoft Teams, Zoom, Skype, Discord, Google Meet.
-When a call comes in, Windows can route call audio to this device and automatically duck (lower) all other audio.
-Very useful if you want calls on your headset and music on your speakers.
+Used specifically by communication apps — Microsoft Teams, Zoom, Skype, Discord, Google Meet.
+When a call comes in, Windows routes call audio to this device and can automatically lower all other audio.

 Per-App Assignment (Windows 10 1803+ and Windows 11)

 The newest and most flexible option.
-You assign a specific output device to a specific app — Chrome uses Bluetooth speakers, Discord uses your headset, Spotify uses your TV via HDMI.
-All simultaneously, without interfering with each other.
+Assign a specific output device to a specific app — Chrome through Bluetooth speakers, Discord through your headset, Spotify through your TV via HDMI — all simultaneously.

 Step 1: Open Sound Settings — The Modern Way